study-flamingo/notesmith/README.md

 NoteSmith automatically transcribes your appointment recordings and generates structured clinical documentation using customizable templates—saving you hours of administrative work while maintaining HIPAA compliance.

+**🇺🇸 US users:**
+For production use with live patient data, it is *critical* to read the [HIPAA notes](#️-hipaa-compliance-notes), and ensure your usage is in compliance with state and federal laws and regulations.
+Take patient privacy seriously!

 ## Features

 ### 🔒 HIPAA Compliant